cmry/cmry.github.io/_posts/2017-03-25-euclidean-v-cosine.md

 ![png](https://raw.githubusercontent.com/cmry/cmry.github.io/master/sources/output_6_1.png)

 Looking at the plot above, we can see that the three classes are pretty well distinguishable by these two features that we have.
 Say that we apply $k$-NN to our data that will learn to classify new instances based on their distance to our known instances (and their labels).
 The algorithm needs a distance metric to determine which of the known instances are closest to the new one.
-Let's try to choose between either euclidean or Cosine for this example.
+Let's try to choose between either euclidean or cosine for this example.

 ## Picking our Metric

-Let's consider instance #0, #1, and #4 to be our known instances, and assume that we don't know the label of #13.
+Considering instance #0, #1, and #4 to be our known instances, we assume that we don't know the label of #13.
 Plotting this will look as follows:

 ```python